Cannibalism in Oceania: Australia

 While scholars generally accept that some forms of cannibalism were practised by Aboriginal Australians, such acts were largely limited to certain regions such as the north-east of Queensland, the coast of Arnhem Land, and parts of Victoria, and were most often associated with mortuary rites.
 Cannibalism was also sometimes practised in times of famine.
 Reliable accounts of cannibalism mostly involve close kin eating specific parts of the dead in socially controlled rituals as a means of perpetuating the existence and attributes of the deceased.
 While there are accounts of some Aboriginal groups eating the flesh of very young infants, other close family members, and slain warriors and enemies, these groups generally did not kill others only in order to eat them.

 It is likely that most Aboriginal groups did not practice any form of cannibalism.
 According to archaeologist Josephine Flood, "Aborigines generally abhorred cannibalism.
 Often an Aboriginal group would call their enemies cannibals and many myths were told of evil spirits that killed enemies for food."
 Nevertheless, funerary cannibalism of members of the Aboriginal group (known as endocannibalism) is frequently attested in some regions.
 Anthropologists Ronald Berndt and Catherine Berndt state, "it seems clear that burial cannibalism was fairly widespread, [though] in most cases ... only parts of the body were eaten."

 Cannibalism was sometimes associated with infanticide.
 Berndt and Berndt state that infanticide was mainly practised during bad seasons in the desert and to restrict the number of young children.
-Killed infants were not always eaten, but when they were, it was often by a sibling in order to strengthen them or in the belief that the infant would be reborn.
+Killed infants were not always eaten, but when they were, it was often by a sibling to strengthen them or in the belief that the infant would be reborn.
 They note that the prevalence of cannibalism after infanticide was "grossly exaggerated" by some authors (such as Daisy Bates), but "underestimated" by others.
 In 1929, anthropologist Géza Róheim reported that in the past some Aboriginal groups of central Australia killed every second infant younger than about one as a means of population control.
 In times of drought and hunger children might be killed and eaten by their mothers and fed to older siblings to give them strength.
 Some of Róheim's female informants admitted having eaten the flesh of their siblings when young.
-Men sometimes killed older children in times of famine but did not eat the flesh of children and sometimes punished women for doing so.
+Men sometimes killed older children in times of famine, but did not eat the flesh of children and sometimes punished women for doing so.
 Reports of cannibalism of infants exist for other regions including central Queensland and Victoria.